 Rule of Professional Conduct 1-400(D)(6) provides that an attorney cannot state in a communication or solicitation that the attorney is a certified specialist unless the attorney has been certified either by The State Bar of California Board of Legal Specialization or by another certifying body that has been accredited by the State Bar.
 The rule also requires that the attorney state the complete name of the certifying body.
-Section 17.0 of the Legal Specialization program rules states that a certified specialist should refer to him/herself as certified by "The State Bar of California Board of Legal Specialization."
+Rule 3.126 of the Legal Specialization program rules states that a certified specialist should refer to him/herself as certified by "The State Bar of California Board of Legal Specialization."

 A logo has been created that can be used in lieu of text by specialists certified by the Board of Legal Specialization to state the name of the certifying body.
 The logo is available for use in printed material, such as stationery, business cards, etc., and electronic media.
 It can be reproduced in either color or black and white.

 - EPS (Encapsulated PostScript) file format - preferred by most commercial printers

 - JPEG (Joint Photographic Experts Group) JPG file format

 - Email Logo (Use this format to incorporate logo into email signature)

 Before using the logo, please be sure to read the guidelines that follow.
 Use of the logo is permitted solely under the terms stated in the guidelines.
 No modification or alteration of the logo is permitted, except as stated.

 Policy Guidelines for Use of the Legal Specialization Program's Logo

 (adopted by the Board of Legal Specialization 11/15/02)